See "Calendaring" below for the logistics of our next run!

 Got old sneakers?
 Ask your sneaker shop to donate them to folks in need.
 If you have a LOT of them, Maggie can organize for a pick-up.

-Anyone want to run with the Back on my Feet group?
-(They have operated in Alexandria and DC.)
-We can investigate and join them for a run.
+Anyone want to run or walk with the Back on my Feet group?
+(They operate two teams in DC.)
+Maggie has detailed insights to share on how to join them for a run.
 It's a phenomenal, life-changing organization!
 Know how it works, and what fundracing is!

 Did you see we sponsored a young runner?
 He's from an underserved population and we paid his summer running camp tuition.
 He's going to really benefit from the role modeling and cross country training of Coach Darrell General, celebrated Marine Corps Marathon Winner, and Recipient of FloTrack's 2018 Hometown Hero (national) award.